 A Federal Pell Grant is gift aid that does not have to be repaid.
-Pell Grants are limited to qualifying students pursuing their first undergraduate degree and are prorated if a student is enrolled for fewer than 12 credits each semester.
-A student may not receive a Pell Grant from more than one college for the same period of time.
-Funding for the Pell Grant program is subject to Congressional appropriations.
-Therefore, the range of specific award amounts may change each academic year.
+Pell Grants are limited to qualifying students pursuing their first undergraduate degree and are prorated if a student is enrolled in fewer than 12 credits each semester.
+A student may not receive a Pell Grant from more than one college at the same time.
+Funding for the Pell Grant program is subject to Congressional appropriations; specific grant amounts may change each academic year.

 Federal Supplemental Educational Grant (FSEOG)

 Institutions are given a limited amount of SEOG funds each academic year by the U.S. Department of Education.
-Montclair State University awards undergraduate students SEOG based upon exceptional financial need as demonstrated through the results of filing the FAFSA.
-Priority is given to students who receive Federal Pell Grants.
-Since funds are limited, the University’s Priority filing deadline for FAFSA is February 1st.
+Montclair State University awards undergraduate students based upon exceptional financial need as demonstrated through the results of filing the FAFSA.
+Priority must be given to students who receive Federal Pell Grants.
+Since funds are limited, the University’s priority filing deadline for FAFSA is February 1st.
 Amounts may vary for commuter and on-campus resident students.

 Federal Work-Study Program (FWS)

-Federal Work-Study provides job opportunities for undergraduate and graduate students with financial need, allowing them to earn money to help pay educational expenses.
-If you are offered a Federal Work-Study award, the award notification will state the amount you are able to earn for the academic year.
+Federal Work-Study provides job opportunities for undergraduate students with financial need, allowing them to earn money to help pay educational expenses.
+If you are offered a College/Federal Work-Study award, the aid notification will state the amount you are able to earn for the academic year.
 It is the student’s responsibility to find employment on campus to earn these funds.
-If a student does not find employment by the end of October for Fall or March for Spring, this award will be cancelled.
+If a student does not find employment by the end of October for Fall or March for Spring, this fund will be cancelled.